Neerja: Development and pre-production

 Pre-production work on Neerja began in September 2014, when the film's executive producer Atul Kasbekar said that his company, Bling Unplugged, would co-produce Ram Madhvani's film along with Fox Star Studios.
 Kasbekar later tweeted, "Do U Know Who Neerja Bhanot Is?
 No?
 Well U Really Really Should...".
 He said, "For us [...], a story of courage as exceptional as Neerja's simply deserved to be told.
 We just decided that we would do our bit to ensure that India would remember one of its great heroines."

 The film's script and screenplay were penned by Saiwyn Quadras, and the dialogue was written by Sanyuktha Chawla Sheikh.
 The director of photography for the film was the cinematographer Mitesh Mirchandani, who had been previously associated with 2012 film Luv Shuv Tey Chicken Khurana.
 The editing for the film was done by Monisha R Baldawa and Manohar Verma served as the stunt director for the film.

 Kapoor was contracted by Kasbekar to play Neerja Bhanot, the senior flight crew member.
-On receiving the role of Neerja in the film, Kapoor told Press Trust of India, "I thought doing this film just reaffirms that it is about not bowing down.
+On receiving the role of Neerja in the film, Kapoor told the Press Trust of India (PTI), "I thought doing this film just reaffirms that it is about not bowing down.
 It is an inspiring story for me to do.
 I am blessed."
 It was reported in May 2015 that Shekhar Ravjiani, one half of Bollywood's performing/producing duo Vishal–Shekhar, would play a short role in the movie, marking his acting debut.
 Shabana Azmi played the role of Neerja's mother Rama Bhanot in the film.
 In an interview with The Indian Express, Azmi describes her character and explains, "It was very difficult to play her, particularly the last scene where Rama addresses an audience.
 It is an extremely well-written emotional scene, which does complete justice to the moment."